Baqend/guide/src/jsclient.md

 ## Save

 As you have seen in the previous examples you can `insert()` new objects and `update()` existing objects.
-If you does not matter if an object is persisted to the baqend or not and just want to *save* your local changes, you can use the `save()` method.
+If it is non-relevant if the object is already persisted to the Baqend just use the `save()` method.

 ```js
 var todo = new DB.Todo({id: 'Todo1', name: 'My first Todo'});